damiangluk/proyectos_materias_utn/README.md

 ### [Project 3 Name](Link to the project)
 Brief description of Project 3.
 Mention the technologies used and their impact.

-## 📂 Repository Structure

-The repository is organized with a folder for each project and within each one, a folder with the statement and another one with the resolution.

 ## 🧠 Lessons Learned

 Throughout these projects, I've gained valuable insights in: